brandanlockwood/CST438Project1/README.md

 2. **How did you pick your searches to fit the theme?**

- - I based the searches around concepts around computer science and technologies that are out today.
+ - I based the searches around concepts of computer science and technologies that are out today.

 3. **What are known problems, if any, with your project?**